 Problem: How can you learn to program in a professional development environment (IDE)?

+Solution.
 Almost all modern programmers create code in special applications called integrated development environments (IDE).
 They significantly simplify the processes involved in creating applications.
 There's just one catch: You need to be able to work in the IDE and know its subtleties, otherwise many of its capabilities will remain unused.

 We teach CodeGym students how to work in one of the most popular modern IDEs: IntelliJ IDEA.
 To this end, we wrote a series of educational lessons and guides.
 And most importantly, we developed a special plugin for IDEA.
 It's built into the development environment, and you can complete CodeGym tasks directly in IDEA.